serverdensity/sd-agent-plugins/Mdadm/README.md

 mdadm Basic Monitor
 ===

-This plugin gets stats from /proc/mdstat
+This plugin gets stats from /proc/mdstat and for each md* device returns a 1 if the amount of raid disks does not equal the amount of non degraded disks.
+If the amount of raid disks equals the amount of non degraded disks a 0 is returned

 Requirements
 ---